DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 `GT_int ~ cS2G`

-As before, the residuals were normalised and rescaled to generate gene scores.
+As before, the residuals were normalised and rescaled to generate gene-level scores for each participant.

 ### [Indels: variant-level](https://github.com/DEMON-NEUROHACK/Challenge-3-London-Team-C/tree/main/data/Indel_VCFs/by_variant)

-Similar to the SNP variants, insertions and deletions (indels) were numerically encoded and cast into a particpant x variant matrix.
+Similar to the SNP variants, insertions and deletions (indels) were numerically encoded and cast into a participant x variant matrix.

 ### [SVs: variant-level](https://github.com/DEMON-NEUROHACK/Challenge-3-London-Team-C/tree/main/data/SV_VCFs/by_variant)